HYDERABAD TOURISM GUIDE

 Qutub Shahi Tombs

-About a kilometre from the Golconda fort are the tombs of the Qutub Shahi rulers.
+About a kilometer from the Golconda fort is the tombs of the Qutub Shahi rulers.
 The tombs are domed structures built on a square base surrounded by pointed arches.
-The galleries of the smaller tombs are of a single storey while the larger ones are usually two-storied.
+The galleries of the smaller tombs are of a single story while the larger ones are usually two-storied.
 In the centre of each tomb is a sarcophagus, which overlies the actual burial vault in a crypt below.
 The domes were originally overlaid with blue and green tiles, of which now only a few pieces remain.
 It is open daily from 9.30 am to 4.30 pm.
 Closed on Fridays.

 Situated at Santoshnagar, these tombs belong to the ‘Paigah’ nobles (tied by blood and marriage to the Nizams) and are about 200 years old.
 These unique lime and mortar tombs are beautifully carved and have marble inlay work on them.

 Chote Hazrat ki Dargah is situated inside Devan Devadi, in Hyderabad.
 Climbing 400 and more stairs take you to a place of worship built during the period of the Asif Jahis.
 The row of arches on the hill leading to the top is a wonderful sight.
 The Dargah or mortuary was built in the memory of Hazrat Ali, the son-in-law of prophet Muhammad.